-Year 6 children are now isolating due to a positive case.
+Year 6 children are currently not isolating

 The information below outlines the lessons that will be provided for remote learning during this period of isolation.

 A weekly timetable will be uploaded to DB Primary at the beginning of the week.

 Support needed from you:

 We will start the day in the same way everyday by reading.
 We have been studying poetry in school and so we will be reading from the book 'Armistice - A Laureate's Choice of Poems of War and Peace'.
 The 100 poems in t his collection include work written in response to the Armistice of 1918, poems from earlier centuries and other conflicts.